 PPDU.
 The EDMG-STF and EDMG-CEF fields are generated using the Preamble builder block.
 The TRN

 field is generated using TRN builder block.
-The Data field of the PPDU is generated using the scrambler, LDPC encoder, constellation mapper, interleaver, and GI insertion blocks.
+The EDMG-Header-A field in the PPDU starting from the second PPDU in the EDMG A-PPDU and Data field of the PPDU are generated using the scrambler, LDPC encoder, constellation mapper, interleaver, and GI insertion blocks.
 If STBC encoder is applied, then NSS spatial streams are mapped to 2×NSS space-time streams as defined in 28.5.9.5.4 (Space-time block coding (STBC)).
 The NSTS space-time streams are further mapped to NTX transmit chains, where NSTS≤NTX.

 28.6 EDMG OFDM mode